Bolivia entry requirements for Senegal passport holders

 Frequently asked questions

 No, the visa on arrival is not extendable.
-If you need to stay longer, you must leave Bolivia and re-enter, or apply for a different visa type before traveling.
+You'll need to leave Bolivia before your allowed stay expires.
+If you want to stay longer, you'd have to leave and re-enter or apply for a different visa at a Bolivian consulate before you travel.

 Official sources